trin1t/iotdb/docs/UserGuide/UDF-Library/Frequency-Domain.md

 ```

 Note: The input is $y=sin(2\pi t/4)+2sin(2\pi t/5)$ with a length of 20.
 Thus, the output is $y=sin(2\pi t/4)$ after high-pass filtering.

+## IDWT

+### Usage

+This function is used to calculate 1d inverse discrete wavelet transform of a numerical series.

+**Name:** IDWT

+**Input:** Only support a single input series.
+The type is INT32 / INT64 / FLOAT / DOUBLE.

+**Parameters:**

++ `method`: The type of wavelet.
+May select 'Haar', 'DB4', 'DB6', 'DB8', where DB means Daubechies.
+User may offer coefficients of wavelet transform and ignore this parameter.
+Case ignored.
++ `coef`: Coefficients of wavelet transform.
+When providing this parameter, use comma ',' to split them, and leave no spaces or other punctuations.
++ `layer`: Times to transform.
+The number of output vectors equals $layer+1$.
+Default is 1.

+**Output:** Output a single series.
+The type is DOUBLE.
+The length is the same as the input.

+**Note:** The length of input series must be an integer number power of 2.

+### Explanation

+As introduced in DWT, DWT is invertible.
+This function transforms decomposed signals to original series.
+To denoise a series, you may first use DWT, then remove the noise signal, and use IDWT.

 ## IFFT